8 Tipps für umweltschonendes Waschen - washo.ch

 1. Core soap against stubborn stains

 Aggressive detergents can also remove stubborn stains, but the environment pays a high price for their use.
-The gentle alternative is a short pre-treatment of our laundry to remove stubborn stains before the wash cycle.
-This way, our laundry gets clean without us having to get behind it with the chemical mace.
-In addition, pre-treatment takes a maximum of a few minutes.
+The gentle alternative is to briefly pre-treat our laundry to remove stubborn stains before the wash cycle.
+This gets our laundry clean without having to use chemicals.
+What's more, pre-treatment takes a maximum of a few minutes.

-The Washo stain soap is biodegradable, microplastic-free and enriched with soap nut extract.
-This means it can also gently remove "nasty stains" from your favorite clothes.
+The Washo Stain Soap is biodegradable, without microplastics and enriched with soap nut extract.
+This means it can gently remove even "nasty stains" from your favorite clothes.

 Back to the blog